linux-application-whitelisting/fapolicyd/README.md

 is output when the program shuts down.
 On my system, it looks like this:

 ```
-Database max pages: 40960
+Database max pages: 9728
-Database pages in use: 27954 (68%)
+Database pages in use: 7314 (75%)
 ```

 This also correlates to the following setting in the fapolicyd.conf file:

 ```
-db_max_size = 160
+db_max_size = 38
 ```

 This size is in megabytes.
-So, if you take that and multiply by 1024, we get 163840.
+So, if you take that and multiply by 1024 * 1024, we get 39845888.
 A page of memory is defined as 4096.
-So, if we divide max_size by the page size, we get 40960.
+So, if we divide max_size by the page size, we get 9728 which matches the setting.
 Each entry in the lmdb database is 512 bytes.
 So, for each 4k page, we can have data on 8 trusted files.

 An ideal size for the database is for the statistics to come up aound 75% in case you decide to install new software some day.
 The formula is